 There are lots of builders of wooden drift boats out there.

 I have been emailing back and forth with some people that offer plans for the home boat builder.

 One of those people, is Jason Cajune.
-Jason owns Montana Boatbuilders.
+Jason owns Cajune Boatbilding (formely Montana Boatbuilders).

 Jason was once a fly fishing guide himself.
 I asked what got him into the boat building business.

 His answer was he just thought he could build a better boat than was being offered by the mass producers.